 Rate Stabilization Fund Contribution.
-The non-potable water program for FY2026, FY2027, FY2030, and FY2031 will require contributions from the Rate Stabilization fund to balance the budget.
+The non-potable water program for FY2026, FY2027 and FY2030, FY2031 will require a contributions from the Rate Stabilization fund to balance the budget.

 Water Purchases.
 Is a combination of the volumetric and fixed charges from MWD and CMWD described below, in addition to the cost of Conejo Creek Project (CCP) water purchases from the City of Thousand Oaks.
-The forecast assumes CCP water purchase costs will increase by 3% per year.
+The forecast assumes CCP water will increase 3% per year.

 Continued Increased Cost of Imported Water.
 MWD and CMWD have prepared long-range finance plans that provide projected imported water rates.
-The forecast assumes a pass-thru of the cost increase of imported water beginning in FY2029 assuming the board will adjust rates for the cost of imported water.
+The forecast assumes a pass-thru of the cost increase of imported water beginning in FY2029 assuming the board will adjust rates for the cost of import water.